DannyuNDos/SynthV2-Korean-Tweaks/README.md

 Then a dialog will appear.
 Select the functions you want to apply, and then click on the "Ok" button.

-Currently, this script has 2 features:
+Currently, this script has 3 features:
  * Correction of palatalization of ㅅ/ㅆ
  * Distinction of ㅐ/ㅔ
+ * Correction of codas ㄱ/ㄷ/ㅂ

 ## Caveats
 You need SynthV Studio 2 Pro to use this script.